BVI-CC: A Dataset for Research on Video Compression and Quality Assessment: Results and Discussion

-For each resolution group, we performed outlier rejection on all participant scores.
+As outlined in the introduction of Section~\ref{sec:results}, following the ITU-BT.500 protocols, for each resolution group, we performed outlier rejection on all participant scores.
 No participants were rejected.
+Next, following the ITU-T P.913 recommendation~\cite{r:P913}, we estimated the subject bias for the different trials and compensated the raw scores based on that.
+Figures~\ref{fig:DMOSvsRate_4K}-\ref{fig:DMOSvsRate_HD} illustrate the 100-DMOS against the achieved bit rate for all tested codecs and sequences.
 Then, we performed one-way ANOVA analysis between pairs of the tested codecs to assess the significance of the differences.
-Tables~\ref{tab:ANOVAscoreUHD1}-\ref{tab:ANOVAscoreDO1} summarise this comparison.
+Table~\ref{tab:ANOVAscoreUHD1} summarises this comparison.